Table of Contents

 UCS supports continued federal incentives for CCS research, as CSS technology will play an important role in transitioning to a clean energy future.

-Hard hat-clad men and women, deep underground, working to keep America’s lights on: it’s an image burned into our national imagination.
+Coal communities Hard hat-clad men and women, deep underground, working to keep US lights on: it’s an image burned into our national imagination.
 At one point, there were many hundreds of thousands of people working in the coal mining industry in the United States, often located in rural communities where mining presented the best opportunity for a decent, stable income.

 But thanks to mechanization, increases in efficiency, and a shift toward less labor-intensive strip mining, employment in the coal industry dropped throughout the latter half of the twentieth century, even as production continued to increase steadily.